wbcsd/pact-catalog/CONTRIB_SOLUTION.md

   "tested_by": {
     "solution_name": "<solution-name>",
     "version": "<solution-version>",
-    "solution_id": "<solution-id>" // This field is optional but highly recommended },
+    "solution_id": "<solution-id>"
+  },
   "test_result": "PACT conformant",
   "test_date": "<date>",
   "pathfinder_version": "2.0.0"
 }
 ```

+Note: the `"solution_id"` property of the `"tested_by"` attribute is optional, but highly recommended.
+All other fields are mandatory

 If your solution was tested for specific extensions, please add also the field `"tests"`, based on the following structure: